 The exact hiring requirements depend on the company and the type of project.
 Plan on submitting a resume listing your educational and professional experience.

-- Own a laptop or computer with current antivirus and antispyware software.
+- Own a computer with current antivirus and antispyware software

 Being a “content expert” for a certain niche is also very helpful.
 But you will find yourself researching many topics, so having good general knowledge makes you a strong candidate.